dr-natetorious/TIM-8150-Artifical_Intelligence/Week4_Characteristics/Readings/README.md

 R. C. Paffenroth and C. Zhou, "Modern Machine Learning for Cyber-Defense and Distributed Denial-of-Service Attacks," in IEEE Engineering Management Review, vol. 47, no. 4, pp. 80-85, 1 Fourthquarter,Dec.
 2019, [DOI](https://doi-org.proxy1.ncu.edu/10.1109/EMR.2019.2950183).
 [ML_for_DDos.pdf](ML_for_DDos.pdf).

 > This article discusses methods for detecting and mitigating DoS attacks with a focus on techniques that leverage machine learning algorithms.

+The authors go into way too much detail about DDoS, and not enough on the actual machine learning process.
+Basically, they propose a system that uses an "S-value" to determine a ratio of open `SYN` packets over time.
+This feeds into an anomlys classification system that "hotdog v not hotdog" determines if a given host is likely underattack.

 ## Machine Learning for Classification of Economic Recessions (2019)